About Brain Injury at Birth

 - Problems with memory

 - Sensitivity to light or sound

 - State of disorientation or a “dazed” look

-If your child is showing any symptoms of brain damage, it is important to contact a medical professional to get an accurate diagnosis.
-Doctors can help get your child the treatment they need to manage their condition.
+It is important to contact a medical professional to get an accurate diagnosis if your child is showing symptoms of brain damage.
+Doctors can help you get your child the treatment they need to manage their condition.

 IS YOUR CHILD MISSING DEVELOPMENTAL MILESTONES?

 Take Our Milestones Quiz